-At last, the final instalment of my Preview and Prediction series for the Australian National Band Championships for 2017.
-With a week to go, it has been exciting to go through all the competing bands and recognise their achievements and motivations going into this year's very exciting competition.
+At last, the final instalment of my Preview and Prediction series for the Australian National Band Championships for 2019.
+With a week to go, it has been exciting to go through all the competing bands and recognise their achievements and motivations going into this year's very lively competition.

 For whoever is crowned champion, B Grade contesting will surely not be far away.
-The C Grade competition has proven in the last 6 years to be a strong predictor of formidable B Grade bands, with Northern Brass (2014/15 Winners) and Marion City (2012/2013 Winners) both winning back to back C Grade titles prior to Latrobe Federal, and going on to achieve various successes in B Grade, such as Northern's 3rd place finish at the Victorian States 2017, or Marion's 3rd place at the 2017 Nationals.
+The C Grade competition has proven in the last 7 years to be a strong predictor of formidable B Grade bands, with Marion City (2012/2013 Winners) and Northern Brass (2014/15 Winners) both winning back to back C Grade titles, prior to Latrobe Federal’s 2016/2017 success.
 Could this year's winner go on to be another strong B Grade contender in years to come?
 Only time will tell!

-The Australian National Championships are only a handful of weeks away, so I am preparing some preview and prediction articles for each open brass event of the weekend.
-First up are the Open D Grade Brass, which will see 9 competitors contend for the National title.
-While it may be the smallest of the Open Grade competitions, it may well be the most competitive with many bands looking viable to take out the title!
+The 2019 Australian National Band Championships have quickly come upon us, so I am once again preparing some preview and prediction articles for each open brass event of the weekend.
+First up are the Open D Grade Brass, which will see three competitors contend for the National title.
+While tight on competitors, each band is quite capable of success and could make for an interesting competition.